CRED-CLUB/neopop-ios/README.md

 ## Contributors

-Neopop would not have been possible if not for the contributions made by CRED's design and frontend teams.
+NeoPop would not have been possible if not for the contributions made by CRED's design and frontend teams.

 Specifically:
 - Yadhu Manoharan —  [Github](https://github.com/yadhu-cred) | [Linkedin](https://www.linkedin.com/in/yadhu-manoharan-92020083/)